In this comparison report between WooCommerce Vs. Magento, we are going to share with you which one will be the best for your eCommerce business.

 The exact features, however, may differ from platform to platform.

-Newsletters are an email marketing product, which involves sending promotional emails to the brand subscribers using a dedicated tool.
+Newsletters are email marketing product, which involves sending promotional emails to the brand subscribers using a dedicated tool.

 Both of the popular e-commerce platforms have dedicated extensions for the purpose.